 Besides, newer cars today are coming out with lower price tags.
 You might be able to find a good bargain in the current model.
 Check around to see what’s available.

-Entering a car dealership is rarely a pleasant experience.
-Salespeople will descend upon you.
-After you find a car you like, it is hard to tell whether you are getting a good deal or if the salesperson is ripping you off.
+When you go to the car dealership and find a car you like, it can be hard to know whether you are getting a good deal or not.

-However, you can take steps to boost your odds at squeezing the best possible price out of dealers.
+However, you can take steps to boost your odds at getting the best possible price.
 Start your auto shopping by browsing dealerships without buying.
 Make sure to tell the salespeople that you are just researching different models and that you will not be making any purchases.
 This is a good way to get a feel for the cars that interest you and their price tags while avoiding high-pressure sales techniques.

 After you have done this and narrowed down your choices to a few options, do some online shopping.
 Again, see what prices you can find for the models that you like.
 Read some reviews, too.
 There are sites that rate cars and provide tips for car shoppers.
 Most dealers these days have online sales departments.
 Take advantage of them.
 These Internet sales teams will usually provide you with quotes for the models you like within three to five business days.